 While the trail leads to many attractive swimming holes, there are portions of Moriah Brook that you can only get to if you’re willing to hike off-trail to access them.
 If you have the time and inclination, it’s well worth spending an extra day along the Moriah Brook to investigate them.
 There is also a sparse trout population in the stream, making it a fun place to Tenkara fish if you have the patience.

 As you hike higher along the Brook, the valley begins to narrow and the trail starts to weave back and forth across the stream.
-Some of these stream crossings are obscure, so pay close attention to your map to avoid getting pulled off trail by a herd paths to pre-existing campsites.
+Some of these stream crossings are obscure, so pay close attention to your map to avoid getting pulled off the trail by a herd path to pre-existing campsites.
 The valley narrows as you approach the southern cliffs of Mt Moriah.
 This section can be muddy, but you soon climb out of it reaching the Carter Moriah Trail.

 Take a left at the Carter Moriah Trail and follow the boardwalk 20 yards to the Stony Brook Trail junction.
 Take a right onto the Stony Brook Trail which descends steeply at first but then moderates.
 Follow it for 3.6 miles, past a gorgeous stream, with numerous swimming holes, until you reach the trailhead parking lot at the end of this route.